Sanofi-Public/PMCB-CellBridge/README.md

 <details>
 <br>

-The extensive documentation for flag options is embedded within the workflow.
+The extensive documentation for flag options is embedded within the workflows.
 For a review of the flags, please execute:

 ```